da11an/taskwarrior/WORK_INTERVALS_PLAN.md

-    task_uuid TEXT NOT NULL,           -- Task UUID (permanent identifier) event_type TEXT NOT NULL,          -- 'start', 'stop', or 'done' timestamp INTEGER NOT NULL,        -- Unix timestamp message TEXT,                      -- Optional commit message (NULL for start events) interval_id INTEGER,                -- Links start/stop/done events that form an interval created_at INTEGER NOT NULL,       -- When this record was created FOREIGN KEY (task_uuid) REFERENCES tasks(uuid) ON DELETE CASCADE );
+    task_uuid TEXT NOT NULL,           -- Task UUID (permanent identifier) event_type TEXT NOT NULL,          -- 'start', 'stop', or 'done' timestamp INTEGER NOT NULL,        -- Unix timestamp interval_id INTEGER,                -- Links start/stop/done events that form an interval created_at INTEGER NOT NULL        -- When this record was created );

 CREATE INDEX idx_work_intervals_task_uuid ON work_intervals(task_uuid);